openlab-at-city-tech/openlab/wp-content/plugins/download-manager/readme.txt

 === WordPress Download Manager ===
-Contributors: codename065
+Contributors: codename065, shahriar0822
 Donate link:
-Tags: file management plugin, downloads, document management plugin, download manager, file manager, download monitor, download counter, password protection, downlad tracker, download protection
+Tags: file management plugin, downloads, document management plugin, download manager, file manager, download monitor, download counter, password protection, download tracker, download protection
 Requires at least: 3.4
-Tested up to: 3.6
+Tested up to: 3.8
 License: GPLv2 or later

-This is a Files and Document Management plugin which will help you to manage, track and control file downloads from your wordpress site.
+This is a Files and Document Management plugin which will help you to manage, track and control file downloads from your WordPress site.

 == Description ==
 WordPress Download Manager is a Files and Document Management plugin for your WordPress Site.
-WordPress Download Manager plugin will help you to manage, track and control file downloads from your wordpress site.
-You can set password and set access level any of your downloadable files from your wordpress site.
+WordPress Download Manager plugin will help you to manage, track and control file downloads from your WordPress site.
+You can set password and set access level any of your downloadable files from your WordPress site.
 You can add/embed downloadable files anywhere in the post just pasting the embed code inside your post content using WordPress Download Manager.

 `"Download Monitor" to "Download Manager" Files Importer Integrated.
 Import all download monitor files in a single click`